rur/treetop/README.markdown

     // JavaScript
     treetop.request("GET", "/some/path")

+The request sent by the client will include the following headers

+    GET /some/path HTTP/1.1
+    Host: [...]
+    Accept: application/x.treetop-html-partial+xml, application/x.treetop-html-fragment+xml
+    [...]

-The client library will be expecting a response from the server that looks like this,
+The client library will be expecting the response from the server to looks like this,

     HTTP/1.1 200 OK
     [...]
     Content-Type: application/x.treetop-html-fragment+xml
-    Vary: Content-Type
+    Vary: Accept
     X-Response-URL: /some/path
     [...]